Zero Tolerance for Cheating. Unethical behavior is classified as a Serious Offence. (Ref: SPC Student Handbook Section 16.6.2)

 Environmental Compliance Certificates (ECC)

-X. Environmental Laws, Policy, and Ethics
+VIII.
+Environmental Laws, Policy, and Ethics - (Group 3)

-Key Environmental Laws (Specific to your region, e.g., Clean Air Act, Clean Water Act, Ecological Solid Waste Management Act)
+Key Environmental Laws (Specific to your region, e.g., Clean Air Act, Clean Water Act, Ecological Solid Waste Management Act) in the Philippines.

 Environmental Ethics and Justice